compmem/smile/docs/examples/stroop/stroop.rst

 .. code-block:: python

-    #Define the Experiment Variable
+    # Define the Experiment Variable
     exp = Experiment()

-    #Show the instructions as an RstDocument Viewer on the screen
+    # Show the instructions as an RstDocument Viewer on the screen
-    init_text = RstDocument(text=instruct_text, font_size=RST_FONT_SIZE, width=RST_WIDTH, top=exp.screen.top, height=exp.screen.height)
+    init_text = RstDocument(text=INSTRUCT_TEXT, font_size=RST_FONT_SIZE,
+                            width=RST_WIDTH, top=exp.screen.top, height=exp.screen.height)
     with UntilDone():
-        #Once you press any key, the UntilDone will cancel the RstDocument,
+        # Once you press any key, the UntilDone will cancel the RstDocument,
-        #allowing the rest of the experiment to continue running.
+        # allowing the rest of the experiment to continue running.
         keypress = KeyPress()

-    #Initialize the block counter, only used because we need
+    # Initialize the block counter, only used because we need
-    #unique names for the .wav files later.
+    # unique names for the .wav files later.
     exp.block_number = 0

-    #Initialize the Loop as "with Loop(list_like) as reference_variable_name:"
+    # Initialize the Loop as "with Loop(list_like) as reference_variable_name:"
-    with Loop(trials) as block:
+    with Loop(BLOCKS) as block:
-        #Initialize the trial counter, only used because we need
+        # Initialize the trial counter, only used because we need
-        #unique names for the .wav files later.
+        # unique names for the .wav files later.
         exp.trial_number = 0

-        inter_stim = Label(text = '+', font_size = 80, duration = INTER_BLOCK_DURATION)
-        #Initialize the Loop as "with Loop(list_like) as reference_variable_name:"
+        # Initialize the Loop as "with Loop(list_like) as reference_variable_name:"
         with Loop(block.current) as trial:

 We have now declared our 2 loops.
 One is to loop over our blocks, and one is to